wallarm/product-documentation/docs/4.6/fast/en/dsl/points/parsers/http.md

 *   [Header][anchor6];
 *   [Post][anchor7].

-> #### Info:: Using filters in points
+!!! info "Using filters in points"
-> Add the name of the filter in upper case to the point to use the filter in the point.
+    Add the name of the filter in upper case to the point to use the filter in the point.

 ## URI Filter